BrianPeek/Chomp/README.md

 # Chomp

 A sample game written with MonoGame that targets UWP, cross-platform (Windows/Mac/Linux) and Android.
 Xbox Live code is included, however the title id and other config is not.
-The Xbox Live project for this is no longer running, but you can at least see how the code works.
+The Xbox Live config for this project is no longer running, but you can at least see how the code works.

 ![chomp](docs/images/game.png)